 Public Philosopher Myriam Miedzian holds a Ph.D. in Philosophy from Columbia University and a Masters in Clinical Social Work from Hunter College, C.U.N.Y., and has served on the faculties of Rutgers University and Barnard College.

-The revised edition of her groundbreaking book Breaking the Link between Masculinity and Violence (Doubleday 1991, Anchor 1992) was published in November 2002 by Lantern Press.
+The revised edition of her groundbreaking book, Boys Will Be Boys: Breaking the Link between Masculinity and Violence (Doubleday 1991, Anchor 1992) was published by Lantern Press in 2002.
 She has lectured widely on how to change the socialization of boys to decrease violence.
 Speaking engagements have included: Columbia University; Harvard University; the California Attorney General and Department of Education Conference; and the Barcelona II International Citizens Meeting.
 She has advised the Clinton Administration's Violence Prevention Task Force, and testified before the U.S. House of Representatives Select Committee on Children, Youth and Families.

-She is a founding director of Prepare Tomorrow's Parents, a non-profit organization which advocates teaching child-rearing in public schools.
+She is a founding director of Prepare Tomorrow's Parents, a non-profit which advocates teaching child-rearing in public schools.
 It grew out of recommendations made in Boys Will Be Boys.
-A lecture she gave in 1995 in Mississuaga, Canada on this topic led to the creation of the Canadian non-profit Roots of Empathy which had reached half a million children worldwide by 2016.
+A lecture she gave in 1995 in Mississuaga, Canada on this topic led to the creation of the Canadian non-profit Roots of Empathy which has reached close to a million children in fourteen countries.

-Dr. Miedzian’s book, A Century of Women Speak about Their Lives, (The Atlantic Monthly Press, 1997; Dell 1998; Kindle Edition 2013), co-authored with her daughter Alisa Malinovich, deals with the transformation of the family, work/child rearing conflicts, sexual harassment and violence against women.
+Dr. Miedzian’s book, Generations: A Century of Women Speak about Their Lives, (The Atlantic Monthly Press, 1997; Dell 1998; Kindle Edition 2013), co-authored with her daughter Alisa Malinovich, deals with the transformation of the family, work/child rearing conflicts, sexual harassment and violence against women.

-In : A Twentieth Century Tale of Survival (Lantern Books.
-September 2009) she tells the story, in the form of a "memoir" of how, against all odds, her father survived, three 20th century European wars.
+He Walked Through Walls: A Twentieth Century Tale of Survival (Lantern Books.
+September 2009) tells the story, in the form of a "memoir," of how, against all odds, her father survived three 20th century European wars.